Pola-R-CHP

 Cyclophosphamide may irritate your bladder and cause discomfort when you pass urine (pee).

-Make sure you drink plenty of fluids during the 24 hours after chemotherapy.
+Make sure you drink plenty of fluids during the 24 hours after your treatment.
 Try to drink at least 2 litres (3½ pints).

-It is also important to empty your bladder regularly and to try to pass urine as soon as you feel the need to go.
-Contact the hospital straight away if you:
+It is also important to empty your bladder regularly.
+Try to pass urine as soon as you feel the need to go.
+Contact the hospital straight away on the 24-hour number if you:

 - find it difficult to pass urine